by Abylene Chalmers

 Welcome

-We aspire to grow as much of our produce as we can, allowing us to enjoy seasonal organic kai straight from the garden all year round.
+I have over 25 years experience developing edible gardens with my partner Brett, and we aspire to grow as much of our produce to feed our family as we can, allowing us to enjoy seasonal organic food straight from the garden all year round.

-I am passionate about people growing, cooking and feeding themselves and their families wholesome good food, and I began this blog as a means to share my knowledge so you can do just that.
+I am passionate about people growing, cooking and feeding themselves and their families wholesome good food, and I want to share my knowledge so you can do just that.

 Background